jiroshimaya/kanasim/README.md

 ## Sample code
 This sample code demonstrates how to calculate the weighted edit distance and Hamming distance between katakana words using phonetic similarity data.
+In the sample code, the similarity of the same phoneme is used as an offset by default and subtracted from the actual value.
+This means that the replacement cost for the same phoneme is set to 0.
+This is to prevent the insertion cost from being overestimated and to ensure that the calculation of the edit distance aligns with intuition when the replacement cost for the same phoneme is greater than 0.
 ### Installation

 ```